The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 During Trio Enrage, you are able to hit both Brute Justice and Cruise Chaser with AoE procs from Flourish (unless you used Flourish right before Trio Enrage on Alexander Prime) and Fan Dance II.
 This requires standing perfectly between the two bosses.
 Communicate with your team if you would like to be able to do this, because it may affect where others in your party stand (especially the healers, and especially if you have a WHM casting Cure III) and where Sacred Soil / Earthly Star are placed.

 Communicate with your raid team for when the best time to use Shield Samba and Curing Waltz during Trio Enrage.
-For our group, we planned for me to use Shield Samba after the 5th J Wave and to use Curing Waltz after the 9th J Wave (with everyone stacked up).
+For our group, we planned for me to use Shield Samba after the 5th J-Wave and to use Curing Waltz after the 9th J-Wave (with everyone stacked up).

 After Brute Justice and Cruise Chaser are dead, you’ll want to communicate with your team whether you want to use this time to build up resources (if you have time to spare before his enrage finishes casting) or burn as fast as possible.
-If your damage is really good and your group wants to use this time to build up resources, you can spam Windmill and use Rising Windmill procs to generate feathers and esprit for Perfect Alexander reopener and buy time for others in your group to also build up their resources.
+If your damage is really good and your group wants to use this time to build up resources, you can spam Windmill and use Rising Windmill procs to generate Feathers and Esprit for Perfect Alexander reopener and buy time for others in your group to also build up their resources.

-As Alexander Prime is performing Divine Judgment, you will want to use Improvisation to get up to 100 esprit before the Perfect Alexander phase.
+As Alexander Prime is performing Divine Judgment, you will want to use Improvisation to get up to 100 Esprit before the Perfect Alexander phase.

 NOTE: Since the phase transition is exactly 60 seconds, it is impossible to keep up the Standard Finish buff through this transition.